Heraea (Arcadia): Location

+The wine of Heraea was celebrated in antiquity, and was said to make women fruitful.

+Archaeology

+The remains of Heraea are visible on a hill west of the village of Agios Ioannis (St. John), bounded on either side by a ravine, and sloping down towards the river.
+These ruins extend along the summit of the hill and the slope towards the river; but they are inconsiderable, and have for the most part been cleared away in consequence of the fertility of the land.

 People

 Famous Olympic champions from Heraia include Demaretos (520 BCE), his son Theopompos (516 BCE), his grandson Theopompos and others.

 Religion

 The cult of Pan in Heraia differed from similar cults in central Arcadia.
 A famous statue of Pan with the face of Apollo, created by Polykleitos, was located in Heraia and can be seen stamped on gold coins from the region dating to the 4th century BCE.
 Silver coins of that era represented Hera, the city's patron goddess.